jonlanglet/DTA/README.md

 This repository contains the code for Direct Telemetry Access.

-Direct Telemetry Access is a peer-reviewed system for high-speed telemetry collection presented at ACM SIGCOMM'23.
+Direct Telemetry Access is a peer-reviewed system for high-speed telemetry collection, capable of line-rate report ingestion.

-The paper is available here: [ACM](https://dl.acm.org/doi/10.1145/3603269.3604827) / [arXiv](https://arxiv.org/abs/2202.02270).
+The paper is available here: [ACM SIGCOMM](https://dl.acm.org/doi/10.1145/3603269.3604827) / [arXiv](https://arxiv.org/abs/2202.02270).

-**The guides in this repository are in an early stage.**

 ## Overview of Components
 DTA is a system consisting of several components, each in their own directories.